gentaliti/javadesignpatterns/decorator/README.md

 ![alt text](https://github.com/gentaliti/javadesignpatterns/blob/master/decorator/src/main/resources/img/decorator-solution.PNG)

-From the implementation on the source code, if create an CaramelDecorator and pass an Espresso object to it, we are instantiating an Espresso with Caramel.
-When we call the getCost() method of that object we get cost of espresso + cost of caramel. <i>An analogy to this may be recursion.
+From the implementation on the source code, if we create an CaramelDecorator and pass an Espresso object to it, we are instantiating an Espresso with Caramel.
+When we call the getCost() method of that object we get cost of espresso + cost of caramel.

+<i>An analogy to this may be recursion.
 Where espresso is the base case, and when we call the getCost() of a decorator that calls the getCost() of subject(espresso in this case) and  adds it's cost to that result.</i>

 # When to use this pattern?
 - to add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.